 While revenue intelligence tools provide analysis as to where and why deals went well or wrong.
 These insights will give your team tools for self-reflection and then make actionable targets to improve and set achievable goals.

 It can help you strategize accurate revenue goals and KPIs you can measure in sales.
-Find out more here.
+Find out more about conversation intelligence.

 If you win the deal, make sure the finance and customer success department is ready to send the due diligence and deliver the onboarding.